damskw/damskw/README.md

 ## :star: About me

-💬 My name is Damian Skwierawski and Junior Full Stack Java Developer.
+💬 My name is Damian Skwierawski and I'm a Junior Full Stack Java Developer.

 🔭 In my repository you can find some project that I've been working on.